eclab/flow/README.md

 4. Run Flow as:   `java -jar flow.jar`

 5. Flow benefits from a lower-latency garbage collector to prevent it from glitching.
-You might instead run Flow as:     `java -jar flow.jar -XX:+UseZGC -XX:MaxGCPauseMillis=1`
+You might instead run Flow as:     `java -XX:+UseZGC -XX:MaxGCPauseMillis=1 -jar flow.jar`